Variant Definition

 This random float will be used as Custom data on the instances generated:

-This can be used in a material using the "PerInstanceCustomData" node, for instance here, to lerp the albedo tint between a white and a red-ish color:
+This can be used in a material using the "PerInstanceCustomData" node, for instance here, \

 *Example:*